thanos-io/thanos/docs/proposals-accepted/202304-query-path-tenancy.md

 * Implement a mechanism to allow incoming requests to specify the tenant being queried using an HTTP header.
 This applies to all components in the query path.
 We follow the example of Thanos Receive, which uses the `--receive.tenant-header="THANOS-TENANT"` flag to configure the tenant header, adapting its name to each component.
 * The tenant header value from a given request should travel downstream to all the components being called, so that it can be added to their metrics, traces, and logs without requiring duplicated/extra work to re-parse the query.
 This also applies to gRPC calls.
-* Implement a command line argument in the Querier component that will indicate with label name that should be used to enforce tenancy.
+* Implement a command line argument in the Querier component that will indicate the label name that should be used to enforce tenancy.
 Again, we follow the example of Thanos Receive, which uses the `--receive.tenant-label-name="tenant_id"` flag to achieve this, and adapt its name.
-The default behavior, when the flag as an empty string as value, is to not identify tenants.
+The default behavior, when the flag is an empty string, is to not identify tenants.
   * The label verification and enforcement should be done by reusing prom-label-proxy's [Enforce.EnforceMatchers](https://github.com/prometheus-community/prom-label-proxy/blob/main/injectproxy/enforce.go#L141).
 There's no reason to (re)implement something specific and special for Thanos.
   * This behavior should be implemented as part of the base logic of both the HTTP and gRPC query APIs, before the query is handed to the query engine.
 This allows users managing complex Querier trees can choose where they want this logic to be enabled.
 * Update metrics exported by the components in the query path to include the tenant label when it's available.